 - having fun!

-The Mustard Seed Singers meet weekly for rehearsals and have performed at a number of venues around Kent and London, which have been great successes and a good confidence boost for those involved.
+The Mustard Seed Singers meet weekly for rehearsals in two locations and have performed at a number of venues around Kent and London, which have been great successes and a good confidence boost for those involved.
 The performances are of course not compulsory and any members may choose just to come along to rehearsals which is absolutely fine.
 The group has also been featured on ‘Songs of Praise’ on the BBC as well as on BBC local news.